Michele S. Jones: Post-military career

-The year 2007, she was profiled in American Black Military Leaders, a book by Walter Lee Hawkins.
+In 2007, Jones was profiled in American Black Military Leaders, a book by Walter Lee Hawkins.

-Jones was invited to speak at the 2008 Democratic National Convention.
-On 27 August, she delivered her text, an endorsement of then-Senator Barack Obama.
+She was invited to speak at the 2008 Democratic National Convention.
+On 27 August, she delivered her text, an endorsement of then-senator Barack Obama.
 In her speech, she shared her projection of how Obama would serve as commander-in-chief of the military, supporting the common soldier.
 She said, "He'll fully fund the VA, so all our returning heroes get the quality care they deserve.
 And when it comes to the national shame of too many homeless veterans, Barack Obama has one simple policy: Zero tolerance."

 On 19 May 2009, she was among the four American women given the 2009 Spirit of Democracy Award by the National Coalition on Black Civic Participation.
-The other awardees were California Representative Barbara Lee, actress Sheryl Lee Ralph and magazine editor Susan L. Taylor.
+The other awardees were California representative Barbara Lee, actress Sheryl Lee Ralph and magazine editor Susan L. Taylor.

-As the former highest ranking enlisted member of the United States Army Reserve, President Barack Obama appointed Jones to continue service as a civilian at the Department of Defense to the Special Assistant to Robert Gates, the United States Secretary of Defense.In this position, Jones is the Pentagon-based liaison to the White House.
+As the former highest ranking enlisted member of the United States Army Reserve, President Barack Obama appointed Jones to continue service as a civilian at the Department of Defense to the Special Assistant to Robert Gates, the United States secretary of defense.
+In this position, Jones is the Pentagon-based liaison to the White House.

-During Michele Jones time working with Secretary Gates in the Obama Administration, employment transition for Reserve, Guard and Active Component Members of the US military was targeted to streamline within the OPM system and automatically identified for federal employment opportunity hiring.
-This effort led to OPM’s official Program of Record: “Feds Hire Vets”.
+During Jones' time working with Secretary Gates in the Obama administration, employment transition for Reserve, Guard and Active Component Members of the US military was targeted to streamline within the OPM system and automatically identified for federal employment opportunity hiring.
+This effort led to OPM's official Program of Record: "Feds Hire Vets".

-Jones was briefly in entertainment news when film crews and characters on Bravo's The Real Housewives of D.C. gained access to the White House for a US State Dinner with the PM of India without invitation.
+Jones was briefly in entertainment news when film crews and characters on Bravo's The Real Housewives of D.C. gained access to the White House for a US state dinner with the prime minister of India without invitation.
 Jones had repeatedly told the Bravo representatives that she had no tickets for them.
-She released an official White House statement saying "I specifically stated that they did not have tickets and in fact that I did not have the authority to authorize attendance, admittance or access to any part of the evening’s activities.
+She released an official White House statement saying, "I specifically stated that they did not have tickets and in fact that I did not have the authority to authorize attendance, admittance or access to any part of the evening's activities.
 Even though I informed them of this, they still decided to come."

 Personal life

-Jones has been reported as living in Washington, D.C. in 2003 and in Baltimore, Maryland in 2004, she now lives in Jacksonville Florida.
+Jones has been reported as living in Washington, D.C., in 2003 and in Baltimore, Maryland, in 2004.
+She now lives in Jacksonville, Florida.
 She enjoys traveling, skiing, dancing to salsa music, and she exercises using the regimen Tae Bo.
-She is single and has adopted 4 girls, all having the same mother.
+She is single and has adopted four girls, all having the same birth mother.